avosnakis/simple-search/README.md

 Design Notes
 --------
 This is a simple implementation of a search index.
-It uses a number of inverted indices in order to perform quick searches; the actual data is stored in another index where it can be refered by ID after the actual search is performed, just to display the data.
+It uses a number of inverted indices in order to perform quick searches; the actual data is stored in another index where it can be referred by ID after the actual search is performed, just to display the data.

-A simple lexer and parser interprets the user's commands.
-It will attempt to report any syntactic mistakes.
+The configuration file allows the application to have significant flexibility in how the users want their data model to be used, as it allowed customisation of the ID field as well as the foreign key references.